AnandIyer98/Neural_Machine_Translation_Tensorflow/README.md

 # Neural_Machine_Translation_Tensorflow
-Implementation of a NMT model using tensorflow.
+Implementation of a NMT model using the latest version of tensorflow.
 The model translates from english to german.

 ## Prerequisites